If you’re thinking of buying a treadmill, chances are you’ve come across the Nordictrack treadmill brand.

 “Are Nordictrack Treadmills Any Good?”

-About fifteen years ago, Nordictrack was more known for their famous ski machine than their treadmills.
+About twenty years ago, Nordictrack was more known for their famous ski machine than their treadmills.
 However these days they produce some of the most popular, top-rated treadmills in the world.

 But in order to answer your question about whether Nordictrack treadmills are any good (and if they’re any good FOR YOU), let’s backtrack a little and give you some history first: